Mini Wild Mushroom and Goat Cheese Pies are wonderful holiday appetizers or an extra-special side dish. Make them in a mini cupcake pan!

 I’m not ashamed to admit that I do all of my wild mushroom foraging at the grocery store.
 It’s the safest way to go, and usually there’s a wide variety available.
-Any combination of wild mushrooms will work, so choose your favorites!
+Any combination of wild mushrooms will work.
+Choose your favorites!
 We used lobster mushrooms, chanterelles, morels, and oysters.
-The mushrooms are chopped and cooked down with rosemary, thyme and white wine.
-After the mushrooms cool a bit, they are combined with a mixture of goat cheese and cream cheese… mmm-hmm!
+Chop and cook the mushrooms down with rosemary, thyme and white wine.
+After the mushrooms cool a bit, combine them with a mixture of goat cheese and cream cheese… mmm-hmm!

 The large dough rounds are pressed into every other cup in a mini cupcake pan, and the smaller rounds are crimped on top.
 The top crusts were with a 1/2-inch round cutter, which I think looks cute and it also provides a little window to see the filling inside.
 If you don’t have a cutter this size, you may vent the top crusts by making a slit with a small knife.